Hidden Gems of the Southwest

 • All ground transportation and photography guiding during the trip.

-• Post-processing and image critique.
+• Post-processing and image critique

 Trip Does NOT Include:

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
-If you pay the deposit, you will be sent a payment link for the remaining balance approximately 120 days before the workshop.
+If you pay the deposit, the remaining amount will be charged 120-days prior to arrival to the credit card we have on file.

-Hidden Gems Southwest Photo Workshop Abstract
+Hidden Gems Southwest Photo Workshop Monument Valley

 Recommended Camera Gear